mnott/vcompress/README.md

 ```

 Notice, also, that like with the -s parameter, the progress bar will not be correct.

+### -e / --end

+This parameter allows you to specify how many seconds you want to remove from the end of the video.
+Again, the progress bar will not be correct.

 ### -t / --threads